Grayl Geopress Review

 Scooping up the water, it reflected a disgusting hue of yellow, indicating that the water in our bottle was indeed polluted with heavy metals.
 We thought that this color would stick around, and the loss of the color would be a great indicator that the cartridge could suck up the metals with its ion exchange and activated charcoal technology.

 As we started to press, we saw that the once yellow water was being pumped out as clear.
 To our surprise, when we finished the purification process, the water smelled better, the color was gone, and we drank some.
 It tasted clear and delicious.
 While this river is not our first choice as a great source for water, it sure did prove a task for this system to filter.
 We are happy to report that water quality is amazing and unmatched when it comes to this system.
 We'd recommend it just for what Grayl advertises.
-This makes it a Top Pick for travel and the best option out there when it comes to heavy pollution.
+This makes it the best option out there when it comes to heavy pollution.

 Durability and Maintenance